GaloisInc/pirate/doc/PDG.rst

 --------

-Within the context of PIRATE, Program Dependence Graphs will aid in the task of *conflict identification*.
+Within the context of PIRATE, Program Dependence Graphs will aid in the task of *intraprocedural conflict identification*.
 Conflicts are defined as program points that contain dependencies (data or control) from *more than one* domain, or enclave.
 As a motivating example, we can think of two different domains: orange and green.
 Each of these domains has a different responsibility.
 The orange domain could be responsible for retrieving GPS coordinates and the green domain could be responsible for filtering them.
 A monolithic application that achieves this task could look like the following:

 .. code-block:: c
     :emphasize-lines: 4